The only single-strength DPP-4i* with no dose adjustment, regardless of renal function

 Use with Medications Known to Cause Hypoglycemia

-There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with TRADJENTA or any other antidiabetic drug.
+There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with TRADJENTA.

-The efficacy of TRADJENTA may be reduced when administered in combination with a strong P-glycoprotein or CYP3A4 inducer (e.g., rifampin).
-Therefore, use of alternative treatments to TRADJENTA is strongly recommended.
+The efficacy of TRADJENTA may be reduced when administered in combination with a strong P-gp or CYP3A4 inducer.
+Alternative treatments should be used.